-An animal advocate, Ashley raises awareness to animal abuse and neglect, and is involved in working with animal shelters to help dogs and cats find their forever homes.
+An animal advocate, Ashley raises awareness of animal abuse and neglect and is involved in working with animal shelters to help dogs and cats find their forever homes.

 Board Certified Physiatrist/Physical Medicine and Rehabilitation (2014), University of Pittsburgh Medical Center – Residency in Physical Medicine and Rehabilitation (2011-2014), Airforce Flight Surgeon (2008-2011), University of Toledo – Doctor of Medicine (2007), University of Dayton – Bachelor of Science- Pre-medicine (2002)